 In this article, we will outline what a phishing attack is – and explain how Microsoft 365 and its component email services can help protect your company against phishing attacks.

 What exactly is a phishing attack?

-Phrases that explain cybersecurity attacks are often used quite liberally and not always with full understanding of exactly what it means, so we’ll quickly explain exactly what a phishing attack is.
+Phrases that explain cybersecurity attacks are often used quite liberally and not always with a full understanding of exactly what it means, so we’ll quickly explain exactly what a phishing attack is.

 First, phishing is almost always carried out in spam-like, bulk fashion – even though highly targeted phishing does occur.
 In essence, phishing depends on disguise: disguising the true sender, and disguising the true destination.

-Phishing is intended to fool recipients into clicking on a link, or downloading a malicious attachment.
+Phishing is intended to fool recipients into clicking on a link or downloading a malicious attachment.
 Phishing comes from “fish”, and hence trying to fool recipients because the attacker is fishing and hoping that a vulnerable recipient will “bite”.